 These beers are brewed using honey in addition to malted barley.
 Beers may be brewed to a traditional style or may be experimental.
 Character of honey should be evident in flavor and aroma and balanced with the other components without overpowering them.
-To allow for accurate judging the brewer must provide additional information about the entry which could include the traditional or experimental style of the base beer, and/or the type of honey used (wildflower, orange blossom, etc.).
+Beers brewed with honey which do not exhibit honey aroma and/or flavor would be more appropriately entered in the classic style to which they most closely hew.
+To allow for accurate judging the brewer must provide additional information about the entry which could include the traditional or experimental style of the base beer, and/or the type of honey used (wildflower, clover, etc.).
 Entries not accompanied by this information will be at a disadvantage during judging.